Not all wrist pain is carpal tunnel.

 Early on, your symptoms may be relieved by "shaking your hands out".
 You may sometimes feel as though your hands are tight or swollen.
 In more severe cases, hand weakness can develop.

-If left untreated, carpal tunnel syndrome can result in permanent nerve damage.
+If left untreated, carpal tunnel syndrome can result in persistent symptoms that make everyday activities or even sleeping a chore..

 To help resolve your condition, you should avoid activities that involve repetitive wrist flexion, i.e. pushups.
 Grasping the handlebars on your bicycle will likely cause irritation of your condition.
 Our office may prescribe a special splint that holds your wrist in a neutral or slightly extended position that will help with your nighttime symptoms.